Daily Price Action: Trading Strategies for Higher Time Frames

 Price Action Can Successfully be Traded on All Time Frames

-Price action can be traded successfully on all time frames, but that does not mean all traders should be rushing out to start trading small time frames.
+Price action can be traded successfully on all time frames and can be used to scalp the markets, but that does not mean all traders should be rushing out to start trading small time frames.
 The mistake most traders make is that instead of working their way down the time frames, they normally work their way up.

 Traders need to earn their way down the time frames with experience and profitability as they go.
 What this means is that traders should be starting on the daily charts.
 Once a trader can prove that they are profitable on the daily charts they can then move down to the 4 hour charts and trade these charts until they are profitable.